szig97/police-use-of-force/README.md

 3. Which is the most popular type of resistance?
 (Humera)
 4. Which neighborhood in Minneapolis see’s the highest frequency of police force?
 (Mike Hills)
 5. Is the use of police force in Minneapolis going up or down?
 (Mike F)
 6. Perform a linear regression on use of force between 2015 and 2019 and make a prediction about use of force in 2020 for the city of MInneapolis.
 Compare this prediction to actual use of force outcomes in 2020.
+(Mike Hills)

-# Datasets:
+# Dataset:

 https://opendata.minneapolismn.gov/datasets/police-use-of-force/data